Jellyyyyyyy/STP-Attack/readme.md

 # Root bridge hijack attack

 This is a command-line tool developed in Python that uses the `curses` library for its graphical interface.
 The tool can send Bridge Protocol Data Unit (BPDU) packets to hijack the root bridge in a network, and it can enable packet forwarding using a bridge.
-However, the packet forwarding feature is only available on PCs with at least two network interfaces.

 ## Prerequisites

 - Linux Operating System
 - Root Privileges
-- 1 Network interface for hijacking root bridge
+- 1 Network interface to Hijack root bridge
-- 2 Network interface for Man-in-the-middle
+- 2 Network interfaces to Enable packet forwarding (Man-in-the-Middle)

 ## Installation